Best Ultrabooks: Ultrabooks Rated

 Dell XPS 13 Review

-It has the same Intel internals as Windows Ultrabooks, including Intel Core i5 and i7 ULV CPUs, Intel HD 3000 graphics and an SSD drive.
-It too maxes out at 4 gigs of RAM.
+It has the same Intel internals as Windows Ultrabooks, including Intel Core i5 and i7 ULV CPUs, Intel HD 5000 graphics and a fast PCIe SSD drive.
+It's available with 4 or 8 gigs of DDR3 RAM.
 It's no faster or different from Windows Ultrabooks.
 You get great fit and finish, Apple's excellent support and a very good backlit keyboard and excellent trackpad.
-It has a somewhat higher resolution (1440 x 900) display that has better viewing angles than other 13" Ultrabooks.
+It has a a 1440 x 900 display that's solid but not as impressive as the full HD IPS touch screens found on some recent Windows 8 Ultrabooks.

-But, and this is the big but: it is absolutely fabulous and fast when running Mac OS X. If you want to run Windows 7 (or Windows 8), it actually falls behind when it comes to battery life and trackpad performance since Windows drivers aren't very optimized for power management or trackpad input.
-We get 6 hours of battery life when running Mac OS X, but only 4 hours 10 minutes in Windows.
+But, and this is the big but: it is absolutely fabulous and fast when running Mac OS X. If you want to run Windows 8 (or Windows7), it actually falls behind when it comes to battery life and trackpad performance since Windows drivers aren't very optimized for power management or trackpad input.
+We get a phenomenal 10 to 12 hours of battery life when running Mac OS X, but much less in Windows.

 Advertisement